vitorgalvao/tiny-scripts/README.md

 ### cask-repair
 Script to quickly repair outdated/broken Casks from homebrew-cask

-### casks-audit
-Script to help manage and edit Casks from homebrew-cask

 ### crafts
 Script to allow copy/cut/paste between different terminal windows (it’s meant to be sourced from the shell, not called directly)